Appalachian Experiences

 Visit the site of the old Burra Burra Mine.
 Be sure to check their website ahead of time for their official grand reopening date, updated hours, and admission prices.

 ~12 mins 212 Burra Burra St, Ducktown, TNIf you're here between late March and October, you've got to hit the river.
 We recommend Ocoee Rafting in Ducktown or RaftOne in Copperhill.
-(And don't worry, the rapids churn rain or shine!)
+If bad weather hits during your reservation slot, don't sweat it.
+Read our guide on why white water rafting in the rain is a hidden local secret.

 A fantastic local spot right on the river!
 The folks here make you feel right at home the second you walk through the door.
 The Waterfront Bar features a great atmosphere, cold drinks, and an outdoor deck overlooking the water.
-Itβs a perfect place to kick back, grab a bite, and relax after a long day of white water rafting or exploring downtown.
+We feature this deck as our premier Sunday morning waterfront brunch spot.

 Ocoee River Distilling has a great spot on the river in Copperhill.
 Right across the street, Buck Bald Brewing offers excellent craft beers.
 Both are in the walkable downtown setting and frequently host fantastic local food trucks on site.